-"Ohne Titel (In Red)" Untitled (In Red) Ausstellungsansicht Installation view Kunsthalle Zürich, Museum Bärengasse, 2011

-Zobernig's practice; he may wrestle with fundamental questions of abstract tion but persistently confounds them with borrowings from performance. interior design, furnishing and display.
+"Ohne Titel (In Red)" Untitled (In Red) Ausatellangsansicht Installation view Kansthalle Zürich Museum Bärengasse, 2011 Zobernig's practice: he may wrestle with fundamental questions of abstraction but persistently confounds them with borrowings from performance. interior design, furnishing and display.
 The perennial painterly problem of foreground and background is itself a central theme.
-The background (especially the vivid colour of the blue, red or green screen used in chroma key video technology) takes on a role, while objects more often accorded negligible status - the bookshelf, the conference chair, the pedestal - become central players, re-designated as autonomous sculpture.
-Indeed, in Zurich, the lighting itself, not usually an explicit feature of an exhibition, was cast as a protago-nist, albeit with a Machiavellian twist: Zobernig's choice of red fluorescents did not so much light the works as render them barely visible.
+The background (especially the vivid colour of the blue, red or green screen used in chroma key video technology) takes on a role, while objects more often accorded negligible status - the hookshelf, the conference chair, the pedestal - become central players, re-designated as autonomous sculpture.
+Indeed, in Zurich, the lighting itself, not usually an explicit feature of an exhibition, was cast as a protagopist, albeit with a Machiavellian twist: Zubernig's choice of red fluorescents did not so much light the works as render them barely visible.

 Zobernig often revisits certain key forms, materials and strategies; works that may initially appear cryptic, if not flippant, grow in density and weight with greater knowledge of their predecessors.
-Over time, this self-reflexivity becomes another element of contingency, preventing the objects and paintings from being simply what they appear to be.
-Zobernig has exhibited prolifically throughout continental Europe since the 1980s and is an authoritative figure in the Germanspeaking world (he has been a professor at the Academy in Vienna since 2000 and won Austria's prestigious Friedrich Kiesler prize in 2010).
-Yet he remains less well known outside Europe - a situation that has led to a somewhat lopsided appreciation of his work.
+Over time, this self-reflexivity becomes another element of contingency, preventing the objects and paintings from being simply what they appear to be, Zobernig has exhibited prolifically throughout continental Europe since the 1980s and is an authoritative figure in the Germanspeaking world (he has been a professor at the Academy in Vienna since 2000 and won Austria's prestigious Friedrich Kiesler prize in 2010).
+Yet he remains less well known outside Europe - a situation that has led to a somewhat lopsided appreciation of his work its assigned role - the sculptures acting out their awkwardness, the videos locked in their repetitive loops. the paintings stating their compositional structure, the stage displaying its tautological self - and waits expectantly.
+As artist and media theorist Peter Weibel aptly put it in his contribution to a catalogue published in 2010 by CAPC Musée d'art contemporain de Bordeaux: 'in contrast to Post-Modernism, [Zobernig] does not overcode but undercodes.
+It is up to the audience, wherever it may be, to determine the code.